 Sentencing for Arizona Fraudulent Schemes:

-Arizona Fraudulent Schemes is a class 2 felony.
+ARS Fraudulent Schemes is a class 2 felony.
 The severity of the penalties depends on several factors, including the value of the benefit obtained and any prior convictions.
 It is critical to understand the potential implications of this charge.

 The sentencing range for a first offense includes probation with up to one year in jail, or a prison sentence ranging from three to twelve and a half years.
 However, prior convictions significantly increase the potential sentence.